 Probably this is done through exposing the property using the _get_property_list function rather than the export keyword.
-Then you can dynamically set the hint text using conditions or variables, giving more dynamic functionality than you can get using just export
+Then you can dynamically set the hint text using conditions or variables, giving more dynamic functionality than you can get using just export.
+You also have to write _set and _get functions though, as properties exposed through get_property_list expect them in order to work.

 It can kinda be a pain and results in a good amount of boiler plate code, but then you can also use groups, which is another added bonus!
 This is how I have the inspector properties setup for Twisted IK 2 and it makes the inspector nice and dynamic.